2020 Pennsylvania House of Representatives election: 58th legislative district

 In the 2019 elections, Republican state representative Justin Walsh was elected to be a judge on the Westmoreland County Court of Common Pleas.
 A special election for the 58th legislative district was held on March 17 to fill his seat.

 Democrats selected former Smithton mayor Robert Prah Jr. as their nominee, while Republicans nominated union carpenter Eric Davanzo.
 Both candidates also ran for their respective party's nomination for the general election.
 Davanzo won the special election.

 190th legislative district

-Democratic State Representative Movita Johnson-Harrell, elected to the seat in a 2019 special election, resigned her seat after less than a year upon being charged with stealing from her own charity.
+Democratic state representative Movita Johnson-Harrell, elected to the seat in a 2019 special election, resigned her seat less than a year after being charged with stealing from her own charity.
 A special election for the 190th legislative district was held on February 25 to fill Johnson-Harrell's vacancy.

 Democrats selected local SEIU business agent G. Roni Green as their nominee, and Republicans nominated businesswoman Wanda Logan.
 Green easily won this heavily Democratic district.